A pharmacist holds up a beaker filled with liquid to inspect it while wearing protective gloves, eyewear and a lab coat.

 • The awardee must commit 75% of their time to research during the award tenure.

-• The appointment will be subject to annual reviews.
+• The appointment is subject to annual reviews.

-• Interested candidates should submit their applications according to the guidelines provided.
+• Submit applications according to the provided guidelines.

-• The application process may involve completing a specific form, submitting a curriculum vitae, and fulfilling any additional requirements mentioned in the application guidelines.
+• The application process typically includes completing a specific form, submitting a curriculum vitae, and fulfilling any additional requirements mentioned in the application guidelines.

 • The deadline for submitting applications will be announced or specified by the Manitoba Medical Service Foundation and the Rady Faculty of Health Sciences.